Jerry-Master/polygons/README.md

 * **Slope**
 * **Quadrant**: Tells in which quadrant you are (1,2,3,4) or 5 if you are in the axis.
 * **Distance**: Returns the distance to some point.
 * **Clockwise**: Tells if the angle of rotation from one point to another is positive. **_Observe I'm calling clockwise what caucasian people call counterclockwise_**, try not to be confused.
 From now on, the terminology will be mathematical:
   - Positive sense of rotation
   - Negative sense of rotation
+[Example][clockwise]
 * **isInside**: Tells if the point is inside two given points.
 With an uncertainty of 0.01%.

+[clockwise]: clockwise.png

 ### Operations
  Each operation can be interpreted as done to the point P(x,y) or to the vector OP.
 The available operations are the following: